Give to the Jenny Emery Vision Fund

 The Friends of Holcomb Farm is the nonprofit, member-based organization that oversees all the ways in which the farm serves people in Granby and beyond.
 Your annual gift of $35 or more makes you a member, and helps support the important work we do.
 We hope you'll join us, and connect with this special place -- this "jewel of Granby" -- Holcomb Farm.

-OUR FARM STORE - OPENING MID-JUNE
+VISIT OUR FARM STORE (JUNE-OCTOBER)

 Follow Our CSA